sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 Admins can now install the [Sourcegraph for Bitbucket Server plugin](https://github.com/sourcegraph/bitbucket-server-plugin) on their Bitbucket Server instance to provide code intelligence automatically to their teams.
 Code intelligence, previously available only through the browser extension, includes hovers, tooltips, and line decorations while browsing and reviewing code in Bitbucket Server.

-Previously, many users were not aware of the Sourcegraph browser extension.
-Now, admins can provide an easier onboarding path for all team members who want to browse or review code on Bitbucket Server.

 There are two configuration steps: